Englewood, Colorado: History

 In 2004, Englewood opened the Pirates Cove water park as part of a multimillion-dollar improvement package for the city parks system.
 In addition to Pirates Cove, many improvements were made to the South Platte River trail system and the Englewood Recreation Center, originally constructed in 1975.

 Englewood is a full-service city with its own, independent park, library, and public works systems.
-It provides snowplow service to neighboring municipalities and water to a large portion of the metro area.
+It also provides snowplow service to neighboring municipalities.

 Geography

 Englewood is located at 39°38′49″N 104°59′31″W (39.646837, -104.991986).
 The city is 5371 ft above sea level, higher than Denver.

-At the 2020 United States Census, the town had a total area of 17.229 km2 including 0.227 km2 of water.
+At the 2020 United States census, the town had a total area of 17.229 km2 including 0.227 km2 of water.